home-assistant/alerts.home-assistant.io/alerts/nest.markdown

 # Background

-The OAuth out-of-band flow was designed to support native applications that cannot support a redirect URI like a Web application, which was convinent for Home Assistant since it is difficult for end Home Assistant users to setup SSL certificates and DNS needed for a secure Web endpoint.
+The OAuth out-of-band flow was designed to support native applications that cannot support a redirect URI like a Web application, which was convenient for Home Assistant since it is difficult for end Home Assistant users to set up SSL certificates and DNS needed for a secure Web endpoint.
 However, Google has deprecated the OOB flow as it introduces a phishing risk.
 New users are no longer allowed to create new Desktop auth credentials and existing users will no longer work starting October 3, 2022.